Rice fields during the monsoon season in Bon Mai village in Northern Thailand

 For more details, check out my Chiang Mai Guide.

-The Best Places to Stay in Chiang Mai
+The Best Places to Stay In Chiang Mai

 HOTELS: In the popular Nimman area, try Hotel YaYee ($38 USD/night) and Akyra Manor ($138 USD/night), which have the best rooftop bars in town.